-If, for example, you sell affordable jewellery online, your customer is not ‘women’.
+If, for example, you sell affordable jewelry online, your customer is not ‘women’.
 It could be mums, daughters, sisters, colleagues, industry workers, graduates, etc. It could also be for special occasions, engagements, weddings or for women celebrating their own personal achievements.

 You could also determine that your chosen segment only likes to shop on weekends, after hours or in their personal downtime.
-Further to that, while women may be the wearers of your jewellery, it might be men who are buying them.
+Further to that, while women may be the wearers of your jewelry, it might be men who are buying them.

 Understanding all of these areas is essential before you start asking for phone numbers.
 Knowing your customers will help you improve your customer engagement over the long term.

 In many jurisdictions, customers must actively consent and provide their mobile numbers to you.
 This means you may not be allowed to simply collect them from a range of sources.